-The story progresses quite quickly, with a few unexpected twists.
-Although the ending (which I definitely don't want to spoil) becomes predictable after a while, you will grow so sympathetic of your alter ego in the game that you'd realize what a great game Rameses truly is.
+The story progresses quite quickly with a few unexpected twists.
+Although the ending (which I definitely don't want to spoil) becomes predictable after a while, you will grow so sympathetic to your alter ego in the game that it doesn't matter.
 Character interaction is one of the game's best features: instead of the usual ASK ABOUT... and TALK ABOUT... commands of most IF games, here you can choose your character's response from multiple choices, similar to Photopia.
-Your character, however, wont' always say what you want him to say-- and this is yet another way in which designer Stephen Bond cleverly communicates the boy's personality and angst.
+Your character, however, won't always say what you want him to say – and this is yet another way in which designer Stephen Bond cleverly communicates the boy's personality.
 Your character addresses you in the second person, so you will feel as if you're his guardian angel, watching over the boy, trying to guide him along.
 There is perhaps no better illustration of how highly I think of this game than to give an example.
 In the middle of the game, I was watching my character's roommate get cruelly harassed by a bad guy, but no matter what I typed, my character simply refused to take action.
-"What an asshole," I thought.
+"What an asshole", I thought.

 As if anticipating my thoughts, my character said "you must think I'm an asshole, don't you?"

 That, IMHO, is what makes Rameses exceptional, a game worthy of a perfect score.
 If you like IF games for their storytelling power and not for clever puzzles, Rameses is simply a must-have.
 A spiritual descendant of Adam Cadre's Photopia, and a damn good piece of IF.Reviewed by: Underdogs